ErichStyger/mcuoneclipse/Examples/FRDM-KL25Z/Freedom_Zumo/readme.txt

 readme.txt
 ----------
 This project implements a line following and maze solving robot based on the Pololu Zumo Robot shield and chassis.
+It uses CodeWarrior for MCU v10.6.

 For more information, see:
 http://mcuoneclipse.com/2013/01/31/the-freedom-zumo-robot/